Play Live Radio

 UT students said they have already felt the effects of the new law.

-Last week, the supervisor of Street Medics Austin, an organization that provides medical help during protests, said she was told the group cannot be on school grounds, per the law.
+Last week, the supervisor of Street Medics Austin, an organization that provides medical help during protests, said she was told she cannot be on school grounds, per the law.
 The supervisor, who is not a UT student, said university staff told her she would be charged with trespassing if she didn’t leave.

 Street Medics Austin Board President Matthew Blaney said the group will have to provide first aid outside campus boundaries now, which could slow down care.